The Eagles' grounds crew chief went to Qatar to prepare for hosting the 2026 World Cup

 Culture change

-Leonard is cognizant of the years of investigations into Qatar's alleged unethical labor practices in the construction of its stadiums, and everything else that has been built in the country for the World Cup: skyscrapers, a new airport, roads, a subway system, and more.
+Leonard is well aware of the years of investigations into Qatar’s alleged unethical labor practices in the construction of its stadiums, and everything else that has been built in the country for the World Cup: skyscrapers, a new airport, roads, a subway system, and more.

 It won’t work that way here, for all kinds of reasons.
 Leonard said FIFA is well aware.